MAY 7 - 8, 2026

 A group of people standing in a circle in the woods underneath evergreen trees.

 The MEEA 2026 Conference is a two-day event to celebrate educators, students, and anyone in our communities who contributes to creating a more just and sustainable Maine environment.
 The conference offers workshops, networking, and a retreat atmosphere.
 Topics explored include environmental education, outdoor learning, Wabanaki studies and skills for action.
 We welcome anyone who is curious about these topics to attend, including classroom educators, community educators, students, early career professionals, school administrators, nonprofit professionals, and community organizers.
 At MEEA, we recognize this work can be hard and demanding, so we offer workshops that both celebrate our successes and support one another in our challenges.
-Register now!

 Image of a group photo of nine people — centered around a Muslim woman in a gray hijab holding her baby son while holding a award plaque, with seven people smiling standing behind her while outside on a school campus.